Preconferences and Workshops

 Women Executives Forum

 The Women Executives Forum explores the challenges and opportunities facing women leaders—those executives in and aspiring to the c-suite—and how men and women can take action to support gender equality

 This edition of the Women Executives Forum series is co-located with Associations @ Work.
 Full conference registration is not required to attend.

-Register Seperately for WEF
+Register Separately for WEF

 Monday, October 29

 From Hollywood to the TED Talks empire to the halls of Congress, the safety of women in the American workplace has taken center stage as a staggering wave of women and men have divulged accounts of unwanted advances and other sexual misconduct.
 In the face of what seems like an epidemic of sexual harassment allegations, silence is tantamount to acceptance and points to the need for the development of intervention skills for bystanders.
 What should association leaders be doing to protect themselves and others?
 With a strong emphasis on leadership training for men and women in association workplaces, including at conferences and events, this program will help participants eliminate the check-the-box mentality that protects organizations more than people.
 The conversation will explore issues of gender discrimination, harassment, violence, and other antisocial behavior in a context of inclusion and responsibility for everyone.